 Students from the EU and EAE pay no tuition at Swedish public universities.
 Sweden has always invested in its residents’ well-being and the preservation of nature.
 Schooling in Sweden will surely relax you.
 Higher education is a tough, yet open and informal environment.
 Student interests include athletics, clubs, and outdoor activities.
 Sweden’s cities have clubs and taverns, and student groups organize nightlife.

-The Swedish University of Agricultural Sciences is a good option if you’re interested in studying natural resource management in Sweden.
+The Swedish University of Agricultural Sciences and Uppsala University are good options if you’re interested in studying natural resource management in Sweden.

 5. Malaysia